-- 2 ears of corn (approx 1 cup/150g kernels - can use frozen defrosted if out of season)
+- 2 ears corn, small-medium (2 small cobs giving approx 1 ½ cup kernels - can use frozen defrosted if out of season)

-- 4 scallions/spring onions (gives approx ½cup chopped, including most of green part)
+- 4 scallions/spring onions (4 scallions gives approx ½ cup chopped, including most of green part)

 - If using fresh corn and you want to grill - shuck the corn including all the hairy part then grill, turning now and then and moving to a cooler part of the grill if too hot until gently grilled.
 You should have the odd bits brown and it will go a slightly darker yellow as it cooks.
 Allow to cool slightly before removing the kernels from the stem.
 To do this, stand on the thick end in a shallow bowl and use a sharp knife to cut down and remove kernels.
 Turn and repeat until all removed.

 - If you'd rather pan-cook, remove the kernels first and heat a little butter or oil (or a mix, you need around 1tbsp total) in a medium skillet.
 Cook for around 5 minutes until the kernels have softened but are not charred then remove from heat.

 - Roughly chop the cilantro and slice the scallions.
 Put both in a bowl along with the corn kernels, black beans and cheese.